Work Study and Student Employment

-Like other hourly employees of RRCC, you will be paid every two weeks according to the Spring 2015 Bi-Weekly Payroll Schedule.
+Like other hourly employees of RRCC, you will be paid every two weeks according to the fall 2016 Bi-Weekly Payroll Schedule.
 Your supervisor should also have a copy of this schedule.

 You and your supervisor are responsible for keeping track of the hours you work.
 You should both keep a record of the actual time worked so there is no disagreement as to the time submitted for each pay period.

 You are also responsible for notifying your employer of absences or tardiness.
 Your work-study job should be treated as a real job.
 If problems arise, your supervisor will discuss them with you.
 Failure to correct these problems is grounds for termination.

 Time sheets are completed online.
 Instructions for logging in, filing them out, and submitting them can be found here.
 You cannot earn more than your original work-study award and under no circumstances can you earn overtime pay.
 By electronically signing your time sheet, you and your supervisor are verifying the claimed hours throughout that pay period.
 You will not be paid for doing homework, attending classes, or for hours not worked due to illness or school closure.